 Has being based in LA been an advantage?

 Being based in LA has been a definite advantage for us.
 It is a creative melting pot of different cultures and ideas.
 We are obviously in the center of the film and entertainment industry.
 And the aerospace and computer industry isn’t far away.
-We have a growing list of famous celebrities and athletes that are fans of the brand and help us promote our products as Ambassadors.
+We have a growing list of celebrities and athletes that are fans of the brand and help us promote our products as Ambassadors.
 We are even going to be in the new “Pitbull” video next month.
 His Youtube hits average over 200 million!

 Your views on Luxurylaunches.